TwwcTech/TwwcTech/README.md

-👋 Hi there, I'm a self-taught developer specializing in desktop applications using C#.
+👋 Hi there, I'm a developer specializing in desktop applications using C#.

 🎓 I'm always learning and improving my skills.